cyanreg/avtransport/draft-qproto-spec.md

 However, in general, the data follows the same layout as what [FFmpeg's](https://ffmpeg.org) `libavcodec` produces and requires.
 An implementation MAY error out in case it cannot handle the parameters specified in the `init_data`.
 If so, when reading a file, it MUST stop, otherwise in a live scenario, it MUST return an `unsupported` [control data](#control data).
-If this packet is sent for an already-initialized stream, implementations MUST flush and reinitialize the decoder before attempting to decoder more `data_packet`s.
+If this packet is sent for an already-initialized stream AND its byte-wise contents do not match the old contents, implementations MUST flush and reinitialize the decoder before attempting to decoder more `data_packet`s.
 Otherwise, implementations may expose this as an alternative stream the user may choose to switch to.

 The `stream_disp` field may be interpreted as such: